 Treat Separation anxiety

-Like we mentioned before, your dog is only trying to communicate his fears through barking.
-It is therefore important that you pay attention to your dog and identify separation anxiety.
-Understand that this type of anxiety is characterized by an extreme fear of certain situations, and in this case, being left alone.
+As we mentioned, your dog only tries to communicate his fears through barking.
+Therefore, you must pay attention to your dog and identify separation anxiety.
+Understand that extreme fear of certain situations characterizes this type of anxiety, and in this case, being left alone.
 If your dog has the signs and symptoms of separation anxiety, you will need to handle it immediately.

 Treating separation anxiety is not exactly easy.
-This is because all your dog wants is for you to spend every minute of the day with him, which is impossible.
+This is because your dog wants you to spend every minute of the day with him, which is impossible.
 You can, however, train your dog how to be alone and not cause any problems.
-You can be able to do this in two different ways, which will take a lot of caution; desensitization and counterconditioning.
+You can do this in two ways, which will take a lot of caution; desensitization and counterconditioning.

 Counterconditioning involves you training your dog to be alone by occupying him with pleasant activities.
-You see, this can be tricky because you are exposing your dog to exactly what he dreads; being alone.
+This can be tricky because you are exposing your dog to what he dreads; being alone.
 However, you can reduce the anxiety by replacing the loneliness with an activity.
-For instance, you may get food puzzles and leave it in the room with your dog.
-This way, the entire time he is alone, he will be trying to solve the puzzle.
+For instance, you may get food puzzles and leave them in the room with your dog.
+This way, he will try to solve the puzzle the entire time he is alone.

 Most people may end up treating their dogs as fellow human beings.
-This means that you want him to learn from his mistakes and therefore punishment serves better.
-However, when we punish, yell or hit our dogs, we are only making it worse.
+This means you want him to learn from his mistakes; therefore, punishment serves better.
+However, when we punish, yell or hit our dogs, we only make it worse.
 Your dog does not understand the concept of punishment, which makes administering it useless.

-Once again, your dog is only trying to communicate with you, and thus the fuss.
+Once again, your dog only tries to communicate with you, thus the fuss.
 He wants to tell you that he is not okay with you leaving him alone every other day.
-When you yell at your dog, the only thing he understands is that you are upset but not by what.
+When you yell at your dog, the only thing he understands is that you are upset, but not by what.
 He will pick your negative energy only to bark at you in return.

-Instead, it is advisable to remain calm through the entire process.
-Wait for your dog to stop barking and then calmly command him to keep quiet.
-You can do this by training him the command ‘quiet’.
+Instead, it is advisable to remain calm throughout the entire process.
+Please wait for your dog to stop barking and calmly command him to keep quiet.
+You can do this by training him in the command ‘quiet.’
 It is a good thing that dogs tend to learn quite fast.
 Once he stops barking, you can then go ahead and reward his good behavior.
 Repeat until he stops barking.
-You can incorporate this training when you are using the desensitization method to calm him down.
+You can incorporate this training when using the desensitization method to calm him down.

 Exercise your dog to exhaustion

-This is a very important point when we are trying to stop a dog barking when left alone issue.
+This is a critical point when we are trying to stop a dog from barking when left alone issue.
 Exercise should always be a part of your dog’s day.
 Not only will this help keep him happy and healthy, but it will also help keep him calm when you are away from home.

-It is advisable that you exercise your dog thoroughly prior to leaving the house.
-This way, you will leave him tired and in need to rest for some hours.
-In addition to this, exercising your dog will get rid of boredom and loneliness which also contributes to barking when left alone.
+You should exercise your dog thoroughly before leaving the house.
+You will leave him tired and need to rest for hours.
+In addition, exercising your dog will eliminate boredom and loneliness, contributing to barking when left alone.

-Walking your dog prior to leaving the house will expose your dog to the outside world.
+Walking your dog before leaving the house will expose your dog to the outside world.
 This will stimulate your dog both physically and mentally, leaving your dog with no room for boredom.
-Once again, you will have spent enough time with your dog and thus he will not be anxious in your absence.
-Spending time with your pup assures him of safety even when you are out of site.
+Once again, you will have spent enough time with your dog, and thus he will not be anxious in your absence.
+Spending time with your pup assures him of safety even when you are out of sight.

 Even though barking is a normal dog behavior, barking for no reason should not be tolerated.
-The fact is, the more you leave your dog to bark unnecessarily, the higher the chances of developing aggression.
-It is important to make sure that you figure out the exact reason why he is barking.
+The more you leave your dog to bark unnecessarily, the higher the chances of developing aggression.
+It is essential to make sure that you figure out the exact reason why he is barking.

-It might not affect you when you leave your dog barking at home but your neighbors will tell you all about it, perhaps even take legal action against you.
+It might not affect you when you leave your dog barking at home, but your neighbors will tell you all about it, perhaps even take legal action against you.
 In addition, as mentioned before, barking and howling for petty reasons is the mother of aggression in dogs.
-Once you allow him to bark at your friend without taking any action, he might even jump and attack them.
+Once you allow him to bark at your friend without taking action, he might jump and attack them.

 Take some time to understand why your dog is barking and address the issue as soon as possible.